tubs-eis/PATARA/README.md

 ### Running-PATARA
-The default architecture target is RISC-V.
+The default ISA target is RISC-V.
-The assembly files will be aggregated in a newly created folder `reversiAssembly`
+The resulting assembly files will be aggregated in a newly created folder `reversiAssembly`.

 To access the help message, run